aalto-trafficsense/regular-routes-devops/README.markdown

       },
       "run_list": ["recipe[regularroutes::osm]"]
     }

-1. *IF* generating a production server:
+1. For a *production server* (`regularroutes-srvr.json`):

     {
         "regularroutes": {
-          "maps_api_key" : "<create in Google console>",
+          "maps_api_key" : "<created in Google console>",
-          "db_password": "<create for the database>"
+          "db_password": "<generate for the database>"
         },
       "run_list": ["recipe[regularroutes]"]
     }

-1. Populate the OSM database (run osm recipe in local mode)
+1. Generate waypoints (run osm recipe in local mode)
-        `sudo chef-client --local-mode --runlist 'recipe[regularroutes::osm]' -j ../regularroutes.json`
+        `sudo chef-client --local-mode -j ../regularroutes-wpts.json`
         _Note: Does not work on Ubuntu 12.04, requires v.
 14 or higher.
 Also memory-hungry.
 May fail if the server doesn't have enough memory._
 1. *IF* population was done on another server than the intended production server, package and transfer the resulting osm database to the production server:
     * `pg_dump -h 127.0.0.1 -U regularroutes -W regularroutes -F t > my_database.dump`
     * _TBD: Whether pg_dumpall would be better?_
     * Pack: `gzip my_database.dump`
-    * Transfer `my_database.dump.gz` to your intended TrafficSense server.
-E.g. with scp.
+    * Transfer `my_database.dump.gz` to your intended TrafficSense server e.g. with scp.
     * Unpack: `gunzip my_database.dump.gz`
     * Restore the database: `pg_restore -h 127.0.0.1 -U regularroutes -W -d regularroutes my_database.dump`
-    * Another way with text-format dump to be tested
+    * _Another way with text-format dump to be tested_
-    * If a separate server was used just for database population, it is no longer needed after this step.
+    * _Note: If a separate server was used just for database population, it is no longer needed after this step._
 1. Setup production server (run default recipe in local mode)
-    * `sudo chef-client --local-mode --runlist 'recipe[regularroutes]' -j ../regularroutes.json`
+    `sudo chef-client --local-mode -j ../regularroutes-srvr.json`
 1. Generate a client_secrets.json in the Google Developer console
     * Set up a product name in the APIs & auth / Credentials / OAuth consent screen
     * APIs & Auth / Credentials / Create an OAuth client id.
 Application type: Web application.
 Authorized JavaScript origin & Authorized redirect URIs need two addresses each, as explained [here](https://github.com/aalto-trafficsense/regular-routes-client/blob/master/README.markdown#31-build-new-ids-in-google-developer-console).